Zirak/SEN/README.md

 ; atoms
 atom
-;simply a value. there are special values an atom may hold: nil
+; simply a value. there are special values an atom may hold: nil
-;which means null/false in other languages, and t
+; which means null/false in other languages, and t
-;which means true
+; which means true

 ; symbols
 :atom
-;symbols are atoms prefixed by a colon. unlike atoms, the value is treated ; literally, so for instance :t evaluates to :t and not :true
+; symbols are atoms prefixed by a colon. unlike atoms, the value is treated ; literally, so for instance :t evaluates to :t and not :true

+; strings
+"foobar"
+; ye-olde strings. nothing surprising here. only double-quotes are accepted.
+; you may specify unicode characters by using \uXXXX, where X is a hex digit.

 ; lists
 (value0 value1 value2)